WDFW director authorizes lethal action against Smackout wolf pack

 The protocol sets the expectation that livestock producers employ at least two non-lethal measures to deter wolves from preying on livestock before WDFW will consider lethal action.
 In this case, there are two affected producers and both have met the expectation for using at least two non-lethal measures best suited for their operation.
 Details of the non-lethal measures were provided to the public in the Nov.
 6 update found below.

 The goal of lethal removal as described in the Wolf Conservation and Management Plan is to manage wolf-livestock conflicts to minimize livestock losses without undermining the recovery of a sustainable wolf population.
 The purpose of the Smackout lethal action is to change wolf pack behavior to reduce the potential for continued depredations on livestock while continuing to promote wolf recovery.
-More information on the protocol is available online.
+More information on the protocol is available online (PDF).

 Consistent with the terms of the plan and protocol, the rationale for lethal removal of Smackout wolves is as follows: